Email address: Undergraduate Students email@example.com

 Further information will be sent to admitted students.
 Credentials submitted for admission consideration become the property of the University.
 All credentials should be on file by the appropriate deadline or at least one month before the first day of classes for desired semester of entrance.
 Please contact the Office of Admission for deadline information.

+Those offered admission to Xavier are held accountable for inappropriate behavior both on-campus and off-campus and there are consequences to unwise decisions and choices.
+Those consequences may include revocation of the offer of admission.
 Any falsification of information on the application, transcripts, recommendations (where required), or test scores will be sufficient cause for disqualification for admission and/or scholarships, or dismissal from the University if the individual has enrolled.
 All tuition and fees paid and credit earned are forfeited under such dismissal.

 Freshman Class Admission

 Factors considered in making admission decisions for the freshman class include, but are not limited to, the following: the candidate’s previous academic performance at the secondary school level, including the rigor of the curriculum pursued and the overall grade-point average achieved; results from either the ACT or SAT exams (when submitted for review); the candidate’s rank in class (when available); the candidate’s application essay; letters of recommendation, particularly from the candidate’s guidance/college counselor; the candidate’s extracurricular profile; life or work experiences (adult students); and any other factors which help to determine the candidate’s potential for academic success.

 Students who are offered admission must graduate from high school or, in some cases, present minimum results from the G.E.D.
 Home-schooled and transfer students are also evaluated on an individual basis.
 Each candidate is given a thorough, individual evaluation.
 The following secondary school course of study is recommended: